Howdju/howdju/premiser-ext/README.md

   `ExtensionFrameAction`s.
 - `IframedAppMessage`: a container for a `ExtensionFrameAction` that a content script sends to the iframed web app to add a `source`.
-- `WindowMessage = ExtensionWindowMessage | TrackingConsentWindowMessage`: messages the
+- `WindowMessage = IframedAppMessage | TrackingConsentWindowMessage`: messages the
   `WindowMessageHandler` can receive.